 Octavarium (2005)

-Portnoy takes over the band by forcing others to release songs about him, writing songs inspiring from bands he likes (who said Muse?) and even singing more and more.
+Portnoy takes over the band by forcing others to release songs about him, writing songs inspired by bands he likes (who said Muse?) and even singing more and more.
 I walk beside you seems like a piece taken from U2's discography.
 Not a brilliant record, apart from the title track, which is a semi-masterpiece and fortunately lasts more than 20 minutes.
 Listen to it, it's an interesting experiment, it always builds up and it never goes back.

 Top track: Octavarium, The answer lies within.